 One-third Of The People Arrested Are Repeat Offenders

-Although this varies from state to state an average of 33 percent of individuals arrested for a DUI have a prior DUI conviction on their record.
+Although this varies from state to state, an average of 33 percent of individuals arrested for a DUI has prior DUI conviction on their record.
 It is shocking to see that such a high percentage of drivers still continue to drink and get behind the wheel after they have already been convicted of at least one DUI.

 On Average, A Person Can Metabolize One Drink An Hour

 As soon as you ingest a drink with high alcohol content, your small intestine starts absorbing the bulk of the alcohol into your bloodstream.
 It then reaches the liver, where it takes roughly one hour for the average person to fully metabolize.

 Hence, waiting for at least an hour or two after the drink before driving is suggested.
 Moreover, knowing how a drink will be metabolized by your body will depend on your body composition, size, and metabolism as well as the level of alcohol content in the drink.

 Individuals 21 To 28 Years Old Are Most Likely To Drive Drunk

 Reports show that people ages 21 to 28 are more likely to get behind the wheel while intoxicated.
 Even though they are legally allowed to drink, most of them, in the rush of the moment, take the chance of driving drunk.